 The size of the world’s cattle, sheep and goat herds is greater than many consumers can imagine.
 Demand for meat around the world remains high and is growing in developing economies, as the meat and livestock sectors are important and lucrative parts of the global economy.
 An inevitable consequence is the high volume of hides and skins that abattoirs have to find a home for.
 Turning the meat into leather (a protective versatile, durable breathable and beautiful material), is, in the eyes of humanity, the best way of dealing with it.
 This adds value to the animal and creates jobs, as well as protecting the environment.

-As an ethical fashion brand, Tahlia would like to continue to make luxury products that also serve the purpose of protecting the environment.
+As an Irish ethical fashion brand, Tahlia would like to continue to make luxury products that also serve the purpose of protecting the environment.

 Additionally, at Tahlia Leather, we ensure that our products are sourced from the UK and Ireland.
 We trace our leather from farm to fashion, making sure that every step of the process is ethical and of the highest quality.